 More information –

-- Smithsonian – Why does the brain need so much power?
+- Scientific American 1– Why does the brain need so much power?

 5. Understanding the brain’s emotional nature and connections are key to storing and unlocking memories – Through research we have found that the limbic portion of our brain (hypothalamus, thalamus, hippocampus, and amygdala) regulates our emotions and emotional memories.
 Deep in the center of the human brain this system is connected to all other parts of the organ.
 Understanding the functions of this system are key to recall and memory as it is this portion of the brain that decides what gets stored in our longterm memory.
 This is also the area of the brain that regulates interactions between our cerebrum and the autonomic functions of our brain stem.